Multilingual Event Linking to Wikidata: Modeling

-\textbf{Crossencoder:} In our crossencoder, the input constitutes a concatenation of the context and a given event candidate.
-Specifically, ``\texttt{[CLS]} left context \texttt{[MENTION\_START]} mention \texttt{[MENTION\_END]} right context \texttt{[SEP]} title \texttt{[EVT]} description \texttt{[SEP]}.''
-We encode the input using a transformer and utilize the last layer \texttt{[CLS]} token representation as the output embedding.
-We add a linear classification layer on top the encoder.
-Since our event dictionary is large, we run crossencoder training and inference only on the top-k event candidates retrieved using the above biencoder model.
+\paragraph{Crossencoder:} In our crossencoder, the input constitutes a concatenation of the context and a given event candidate.\footnote{\texttt{[CLS]} left context \texttt{[MENTION\_START]} mention \texttt{[MENTION\_END]} right context \texttt{[SEP]} title \texttt{[EVT]} description \texttt{[SEP]}} We take the \texttt{[CLS]} token embedding from last layer and pass it through a classification layer.
+We run crossencoder training only on the top-k event candidates retrieved by the biencoder.
 During training, we optimize a softmax loss to predict the gold event candidate within the retrieved top-k.
 For inference, we predict the highest scoring context-candidate tuple from the top-k candidates.
-We experiment with two multilingual transformer-based encoders, mBERT \cite{devlin-etal-2019-bert} and XLM-RoBERTa \cite{conneau-etal-2020-unsupervised}.
-Henceforth, we refer to them as mBERT-bi, XLM-RoBERTa-bi and mBERT-cross, XLM-RoBERTa-cross for biencoder and crossencoder configurations respectively.
-For crossencoder training and inference, we use the retrieval results from the same BERT-based biencoder, i.e., mBERT-cross uses outputs from mBERT-bi.
-In all of our experiments, we optimize all the encoder layers.
-For biencoder training, we use AdamW optimizer \cite{loshchilov2018decoupled} with a learning rate of 1e-05 and a linear warmup schedule.
-We restrict the context and candidate lengths to 128 sub-tokens and select the best epoch (of 5) on the development set.
-For crossencoder training, we also use AdamW optimizer with a learning rate of 2e-05 and a linear warmup schedule.
-We restrict the overall sequence length to 256 sub-tokens and select the best epoch (of 5) on the development set.
+We experiment with two multilingual encoders, mBERT \cite{devlin-etal-2019-bert} and XLM-RoBERTa \cite{conneau-etal-2020-unsupervised}, we refer to the bi- and cross-encoder configurations as mBERT-bi, XLM-RoBERTa-bi and mBERT-cross, XLM-RoBERTa-cross.
+For crossencoder training and inference, we use the retrieval results from the same BERT-based biencoder.\footnote{see \autoref{para:appendix_experiments} in Appendix for other details.}